dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 For the programming-language-independent way, you can either use one of the built-in check functions or provide your own.

-In a test suite, this translates to three kinds of evaluators:
+In a test suite, this translates to three kinds of oracles:

-1. "Generic evaluators" for the built-in check functions.
+1. "Generic oracles" for the built-in check functions.
-2. [`SpecificEvaluator`](#specificevaluator) for a custom check function using the programming-language-independent way.
+2. [`SpecificOracle`](#specificoracle) for a custom check function using the programming-language-independent way.
-3. [`ProgrammedEvaluator`](#programmedevaluator) for custom check functions that are programming language specific.
+3. [`ProgrammedOracle`](#programmedoracle) for custom check functions that are programming language specific.

-Each evaluator has an attribute `.type` with the internal type of the evaluator.
+Each oracle has an attribute `.type` with the internal type of the oracle.
-Generic evaluators also have an attribute `.name` with the internal name of the evaluator.
+Generic oracles also have an attribute `.name` with the internal name of the oracle.

-### GenericExceptionEvaluator
+### GenericExceptionOracle

-A `GenericExceptionEvaluator` object contains all the necessary information to use the built-in evaluator for exceptions.
+A `GenericExceptionOracle` object contains all the necessary information to use the built-in oracle for exceptions.

 :::warning
-This evaluator only evaluates error messages.
+This oracle only evaluates error messages.
 It does not take into account exception types because of their programming language dependencies.
 :::

-For example, an [`ExceptionOutputChannel`](#exceptionoutputchannel) with the generic evaluator:
+For example, an [`ExceptionOutputChannel`](#exceptionoutputchannel) with the generic oracle:

 ```json
 {